-There is no assurance that any future clinical trials of our product candidates will be successful or will generate positive clinical data and we may not receive marketing approval from the FDA or other regulatory agencies for any of our product candidates.
-Our product candidates are in preclinical development.
+There is no assurance that any ongoing or future clinical trials of our product candidates will be successful or will generate positive clinical data and we may not receive marketing approval from the FDA or other regulatory agencies for any of our product candidates.
+All of our product candidates, other than SNS-101, are in preclinical development.
 Although the FDA cleared our IND for SNS-101 in April 2023, there can be no assurance that the FDA will permit any future IND for our other product candidates to go into effect in a timely manner or at all.
 We would not be permitted to conduct further clinical trials in the United States without future INDs for our other product candidates.